 Plaster Hall Office 302

-Dr. Nii Adote Abrahams began teaching at the School of Business Administration in 1999 as an Assistant Professor.
+Dr. Nii Adote Abrahams began teaching at the Plaster School of Business in 1999 as an Assistant Professor.
 Prior to coming to MSSU, Abrahams worked as a Post-Doctoral Research Associate at the University of Georgia and as an Economist for the Economic and Regulatory Analysis Section of the Department of Planning and Budget for the Commonwealth of Virginia.
 In addition to teaching at MSSU, he is currently working as an Associate Graduate Professor for the Booth College of Business and Professional Studies for Northwest Missouri State University’s MBA partnership with MSSU.
 Dr. Abrahams has also worked for Southwest Baptist University as an adjunct professor for their MBA program.

 Dr. Abrahams is originally from Ghana which is where he received his undergraduate degree in Agricultural Science.
 He worked at the University of Ghana for two years as a graduate research and teaching assistant after receiving his undergraduate degree.